How to Use Skill Assessments in Your Recruiting Process - HRDQ

 Thus, it's essential to review your assessments using analytics and accurate data to ensure they're functioning as expected and desired.
 After all, if an assessment is poorly calibrated or mistimed, it can be more detrimental than helpful.

 It's also imperative to track your employees' long-term success or failure, correlated with the assessments used to hire them.
-If an assessment checks for their fit with company culture or their emotional intelligence, you decide based on the results, and they end up failing in their role, which means there may be a flaw in the assessment.
+If an assessment checks for their fit with company culture or their emotional intelligence, you decide based on the results, and they end up failing in their role, that may indicate a flaw in the assessment.
 Without tracking this data long-term, you have no way to know.

 Are Skill Assessments Right for Your Company?